proshian/pytorch-lifestream/docs/frames/coles.md

 - more 'global' representation of sequence
 - embedding for each transaction is an internal state of `seq_encoder`
-- embedding for all sequence is an output of `seq_encoder`
+- embedding for a whole sequence is an output of `seq_encoder`

 ## CoLESModule
 `ptls.frames.coles.CoLESModule` is a `LightningModule` with CoLES framework.